Best daily deals

 Bigger battery

-The iPhone SE (2022) is the budget alternative to the iPhone 14 for those that can’t stretch beyond just over the $400 mark.
+The iPhone SE (2022) is the budget alternative to the iPhone 14 for those who can’t stretch beyond just over the $400 mark.
 You do lose a ton by opting for the third-generation SE model, as it only has a single rear camera and doesn’t have a dedicated night photography mode.
 It also has a pokey, low-res LCD screen, only 64GB base storage, and a design lifted from iPhones from over five years ago.

 Still, the iPhone SE 2022 brings a beefy A15 Bionic chipset (the same SoC seen in the iPhone 13 series and the iPhone 14/iPhone 14 Max), access to Apple’s ecosystem of services, and a lengthy update pledge that matches (if not beats) the best cheap Android phones.